omarhanydev/archived-projects/README.md

 - A leading Egyptian company in laboratory chemicals.
 - **Role:** Created a WordPress custom template and used WooCommerce plugin with extra custom fields and custom post types and created a template using mix of PHP, HTML, CSS, JavaScript and AJAX.

+##### UpToGames
+- Portal to download free games for windows.
+- **Role:** Created a WordPress custom template with extra custom fields and custom post types and created a template using mix of PHP, HTML, CSS, JavaScript and AJAX.

 ##### MyMall Qatar
 - Mall Landing page located in Qatar.
 - **Role:** Created a landing page using HTML, CSS and JavaScript.